-We’ve seen many people break their Kali Linux installations by following unofficial advice, or arbitrarily populating their sources.list file with unneeded repositories.
+The single most common causes of a broken Kali Linux installation are following unofficial advice, and particularly arbitrarily populating the system’s sources.list file with unofficial repositories.
 The following post aims to clarify what repositories should exist in sources.list, and when they should be used.

 Any additional repositories added to the Kali sources.list file will most likely BREAK YOUR KALI LINUX INSTALL.

-On a standard, clean install of Kali Linux, you should have the following two entries present in /etc/apt/sources.list:
+On a standard, clean install of Kali Linux, you should have the following entry present in /etc/apt/sources.list:

 You can find a list of official Kali Linux mirrors here.